Smart Contract: A Disruptive Technology

 Decentralized Applications(Dapps)

-Dapps make it impossible for Governments or even influential people to control the network.
+Dapps make it impossible for Governments or influential people to control the network.
 They don't have downtime as they don't rely on a single network.

 Future of Smart Contracts

 Most Blockchains have Smart Contract functions, and many developers are building decentralized applications or dapps using blockchains such as Hyperledger and Cosmos.
 We are still in the early days of smart contracts, and many companies, even governments, are experimenting with smart contracts.
-The capability of smart Contracts ranges from applications like Bitcoins to dapp-capable Blockchains like Polkadot & Ethereum.
+The capability of smart Contracts ranges from applications like Bitcoin to dapp-capable Blockchains like Polkadot & Ethereum.

 To Sum it All Up…